-- 1. If estimates are available for several years, convert these to 2015 USD, express as a percentage of government revenue (see next panel) and use the average. - 2.
+- 1. If estimates are available for several years, consider converting these to 2015 USD, express as a percentage of government revenue (see next panel) and use the average. - 2.
 If estimates are only available for one year, but the losses/gains in government revenue are likely to take place over many years, for example tax abuse, convert this into a percentage of government revenue and project this over several years.
 The reason for projected over several years is to allow the impact of the increase in revenue on governance indicators and therefore on development indicators to be visualised. - 3.
-If the losses/gains only took place in one year or they vary a lot between years (for example debt service) it is better to analyse for one year only, in which case the impact of additional government revenue on the governance indicators will not be incorporated.
+If the losses/gains only took place in one year or they vary a lot between years (for example debt service) it is better to analyse for one year only, however, note that the long run impact of additional government revenue on the governance indicators will not be incorporated.